 – Pablo Picasso

 In fact, the business plan does not have to be a formal document at all if you don’t need to present your plan to outsiders.
-Instead, your plan can follow a lean planning process that involves creating a pitch, forecasting your key business numbers, outlining key milestones you hope to achieve, and regular progress checks where you review and revise your plan.
+Instead, your plan can follow a Lean Planning process that involves creating a pitch, forecasting your key business numbers, outlining key milestones you hope to achieve, and regular progress checks where you review and revise your plan.

-The standard business plan comprises nine parts, including:
+The standard business plan includes nine parts:

 - Milestones and Metrics

 - Company Overview